Zoom Limit: Maximum Participants, Call Duration

 Does the Zoom time limit apply to webinars?

 Zoom webinars are not subject to the standard 40-minute limit that applies to free group meetings.
-However, webinars require a paid Zoom plan with the webinar add on.
+However, webinars require a paid Zoom plan with the webinar add-on.
 Once subscribed, hosts can run webinar sessions for extended durations, typically up to 30 hours per event.

 Can participants extend the meeting time?